John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Start and end time if unspecified default to January 1st 1900 and January 1st 2500.
 * Category Id only used for filtering if the filter flag is set to true.
 * No default category.
-* The total in a given BudgetItemsByCategory object is the total amount for the BudgetItems of that category.
+* The total in a given CalendarItemsByCategory object is the total amount for the CalendarItems of that category.
-* The returned list of BudgetItemsByCategory objects should be sorted by category description, alphabetically.
+* The returned list of CalendarItemsByCategory objects should be sorted by category description, alphabetically.
-* In each BudgetItemsByCategory object’s details property, the list of BudgetItems should be sorted by date.
+* In each CalendarItemsByCategory object’s details property, the list of CalendarItems should be sorted by date.
   *Tests updated/added

-### Update GetBudgetDictionaryByCategoryAndMonth
+### Update GetCalendarDictionaryByCategoryAndMonth

-As a user of the Budget API,
+As a user of the Calendar API,
 I can retrieve a customizable (date, categoryId) list of Dictionary<string,object> objects using the database so that I can retrieve the information in a scalable, maintainable manner.

 **Assumptions**

-* That this will just work once the GetBudgetItemsByMonth method is converted.
+* That this will just work once the GetCalendarItemsByMonth method is converted.

 **Acceptance Criteria**